Joker Out

-Joker Out are a Slovenian indie rock band.
-The band is set to represent Slovenia in the Eurovision Song Contest 2023 with the song "Carpe Diem".
-They were formed in 2016 and have released two albums.
+Joker Out is a Slovenian indie rock band formed in Ljubljana in 2016.
+They represented Slovenia in the Eurovision Song Contest 2023 with the song "Carpe Diem", placing 21st.
+Their discography includes three studio albums: Umazane misli (2021), Demoni (2022), and Souvenir Pop (2024).

 Career

 2016–2021: Formation and Umazane misli

 The group was formed in May 2016 after the breakup of Apokalipsa, which included Bojan Cvjetićanin, Martin Jurkovič, Matic Kovačič and Luka Škerlep.
 Three of them (Cvjetićanin, Jurkovič, and Kovačič) were joined by Kris Guštin and Jan Peteh from Buržuazija, and Joker Out was born.
 In November they released their first single "Kot srce, ki kri poganja", for which they also recorded their first music video.
 On June 17, 2017, they became the winners of the 4th season (2016/17) of the Špil league (a competition for student musical groups and soloists).
 In November they released their second song "Omamljeno telo".
 The group also performed at many festivals.

-Their next single "Gola", on which they first collaborated with producer Jaret Pak, was released on September 12, 2019.
+Their next single "Gola", on which they first collaborated with producer Žare Pak, was released on September 12, 2019.
 On November 2, they had their first completely independent concert, held at the Ljubljana Castle.
-"Gola" was followed by the fourth single "Vem, da greš" in March 2020, followed by "Umazane misli" (October 2020) and "A sem ti povedal" (July 2021).
+"Gola" was followed by the fourth single "Vem da greš" in March 2020, followed by "Umazane misli" (October 2020) and "A sem ti povedal" (July 2021).
 Jure Maček replaced drummer Matic Kovačič between the releases of "Umazane misli" and "A sem ti povedal".
-The composition "Umazane misli" was chosen by the audience as the "New Slovenian composition of the last year" at the first edition of the festival Frišno/Fresh - The Day of New Slovenian Music, which took place on October 1, 2021.
+The composition "Umazane misli" was chosen by the audience as the Best New Slovene Song of the Past Year at the first edition of the Frišno/Fresh music festival, which took place on October 1, 2021.

 Their first album Umazane misli was released in October 2021.
-It was originally supposed to be released in April 2020, but the release was postponed several times due to the COVID-19 pandemic.
+It was originally planned to be released in April 2020, but the release was postponed several times due to the COVID-19 pandemic.
 It was presented at two consecutive concerts on October 20 and 21, 2021 in Cvetličarna, both of which were sold out in 2020.
-The second concert was recorded by RTV Slovenia.
-In these two years, they received two Zlata piščal awards: in 2020 for "Newcomers of the Year", and in 2021 for "Artists of the Year".
+The second concert was recorded by Radiotelevizija Slovenija (RTV Slovenija).
+In these two years, they received two Zlata piščal (Golden Flute) awards – the first in 2020 for Newcomers of the Year, and the second in 2021 for Artists of the Year.